MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

 technology: Manual auditing, Triaging of issues, User Interface Design, Documentation
 duration: 2 months
 introheading: Creating a plan for usability & accessibility
 preview_intro: The North Carolina Department of Transportation (NCDOT) had a website redesign in 2018.
-I conducted an audit which found accessibility issues with the website individual pages and components.
-As a government agency the sites needed to meet a higher standard than the currently met WCAG 2.0 A (single A) level.
+This design established a new set of SharePoint templates and a new design system, but lacked meeting accessibility compliance.
+I worked with the UX and Web Services team to conduct an audit and establish a remediation plan that would work with and be easily adaptable to the existing design system and components.
 preview_tools: UX, NVDA, WCAG/ARIA
 introbody: >-
   **The Problem:** <span aria-hidden="true">🤔</span><br/>